 \section{Additional Discussions}

 In this section, we present additional discussion on the proposed method.
 We first empirically show how the threshold $\delta$ affects the detection performance.
 We next show how the proposed method performs when the parameters are tuned on a certain out-of-distribution dataset and are evaluated on other out-of-distribution datasets.
-Finally, we show how the size of dataset for choosing parameters affects the detection performance.

 \para{Effects of the threshold.} We analyze how the threshold affects the following metrics: (1) \text{FPR}, i.e., the fraction of out-of-distribution images misclassified as in-distribution images; (2) \text{TPR}, i.e, the fraction of in-distribution images correctly classified as in-distribution images.
 In Figure~\ref{fig::fpr-error}, we show how the thresholds affect FPR and TPR when the temperature and perturbation magnitude are chosen optimally (i.e., $T=1,000$, $\varepsilon=0.0014$).
 From the figure, we can observe that the threshold corresponding to 95\% TPR can produce small FPRs on all out-of-distribution datasets.